Keyfactor/remote-file-orchestrator/README.md

 &nbsp;
 &nbsp;
 **************************************
-**PEM Certificate Store Type**
+**RFPEM Certificate Store Type**
 **************************************

-The PEM store type can be used to manage PEM encoded files.
+The RFPEM store type can be used to manage PEM encoded files.

 Use cases supported:
 1. Trust stores - A file with one-to-many certificates (no private keys, no certificate chains).